Ed's MIG Gas Weld Reality, Tips and Gas Facts. Part 2.

 I have written extensively on the subject of high speed MIG welding with extended WSO.
 I have also patented ceramic / copper contact tips which enable controlled longer MIG wire extension.
 All the data necessary for high speed automated welds is found in my "Management and Engineers Guide to MIG"book.
 Note, the only thing rapid in most weld shops should be gas salesman making a rapid retreat.

-The new ALUMINUM Mix from Messer.
+ALUMINUM Mix from Messer.

 Germany.
 Monomix and Monomix He.